 It also depends on which color you use.
 Our Extreme conditioners have way more pigment than our Vibrant or Pastel lines, so there’s less chance of permanent staining when using our Vibrant or Pastel conditioners.
 To be safe, try a little test in a non-visible area of your space.

-Some of our clients find great luck with using an all-purpose cleaner, like Lysol, that has either bleach or peroxide in it.
+Some of our clients find great luck with using an all-purpose cleaner that has either bleach or peroxide in it.
 Follow the instructions on the label, and in most cases it will take care of the stain.
 You can also research the material the tub is made out of and see what are best ways to remove stains.
 Different materials have different methods for how to best remove stains without damaging the surface.